 Some types of wetlands are regulated by state and local governments but not by the federal government.
 The most common type is isolated wetlands.
-Isolated wetlands generally have no surface water connections to other aquatic resources.
+Isolated wetlands generally have no hydrologic connections to other aquatic resources.
 Though not always protected under federal law, isolated wetlands often perform many of the same important environmental functions as other wetlands, including recharging streams and aquifers, storing flood waters, filtering pollutants from water, and providing habitat for a host of plants and animals (see Wetlands in Washington State - Volume 1, Chapter 5 [PDF]).
 These wetlands continue to be protected under state and local laws and rules.

 The 2001 Supreme Court "SWANCC decision" (Solid Waste Agency of Northern Cook County v.
 United States Army Corps of Engineers et al., 531 U.S. 159) excluded many isolated wetlands from federal regulation.
 The Supreme Court based this decision on a legal interpretation of jurisdiction under the federal Clean Water Act (CWA).
 The key factor was the language in the Act that relates to navigable waters.
 Under Section 404 of the CWA, federal protection extends to those wetlands located on or adjacent to navigable waters of the United States or their tributary systems.
 Wetlands that do not meet this requirement, such as isolated wetlands with no link to interstate commerce, are not regulated as waters of the United States and are therefore not protected under the CWA.